Fuinn/mos-docs/src/start.rst

 1. **MOS demo**: This is a simple way to run MOS locally on your machine to try the service.
 It runs all MOS components in `docker <https://www.docker.com/>`_ images using `docker-compose <https://www.docker.com/>`_.
 It uses development servers NOT suitable for any serious work requiring performance and security.
 It is just for demo purposes.
 Instructions for launching the demo can be found `here <https://github.com/Fuinn/mos-demo>`_.

 2. **MOS cloud**: Access and use MOS hosted on the cloud with performance and security features.
-(Coming soon).
+(Coming soon)

 3. **MOS on-premise**: Deploy MOS on a private network and servers by working directly with the :ref:`code repositories <resources_code>`.